An Experiment Scorecard template consists of the following modules:

 /show-subscribed-projects– View all experimentation projects subscribed to the channel. -

-/optimizely-help– Trigger the help prompt containing help guidelines.
+/optimizely-help– Open the help prompt containing help guidelines.

 -